 Rafina is the second largest port of Athens and serves many ferries to the Cyclades islands, especially in high season.
 The Greek ferry hopping from Rafina port to Andros and Tinos is a nice suggestion to enjoy two wonderful Greek islands that remain off the beaten track even in high season.
 Both islands distinguish for their traditional Cycladic architecture and wild nature.
 However, Andros is mostly famous for the wonderful beaches, while Tinos is best known for the beautiful countryside villages with the special character.
 The ferry to Andros takes 2 hours, while the ferry to Tinos from Andros takes 1 hour and half.

 The Greek ferry hopping to Hydra and Spetses is probably the easiest ferry route from Piraeus, the main port of Athens.
 With frequent ferry departures all day long and quick embarkation, as the vessels do not take vehicles, the route to the beautiful Greek islands of Hydra and Spetses is a delight.
 The ferry to Hydra from Piraeus takes 90 min and the ferry to Spetses from Hydra takes only 30 min.
 Both islands have picturesque architecture.
 In Hydra, no vehicle at all is allowed on the island and transport is done by foot or boat.
 In Spetses, only motorbikes are allowed in the town, while a very popular way to get around is the horse carriage.

 From Rhodes to Kalymnos and Leros

 Are you looking to book ferry tickets?
-Check our online system!
+Check our online booking engine!